Making a claim and dealing with ACC

 Your rights when dealing with ACC

 The Code of ACC Claimants’ Rights explains how ACC works with people who make claims.
 The Code is intended to foster positive relationships between you and ACC.
 It gives you rights and describes the responsibilities of ACC.

-Note: The code is concerned with how a claimant is treated by ACC.
+Note: The Code is concerned with how a claimant is treated by ACC.
 It does not deal with entitlement.
-If you have a concern about an ACC decision regarding cover or entitlement, you must use the review processes available for challenging an ACC decision (see “Challenging an ACC decision“ in this chapter).
+If you have a concern about an ACC decision regarding cover or entitlement, you must use the review processes available for challenging an ACC decision (see: “Challenging an ACC decision”).

 What rights do you have under the code?

 - be treated fairly and have your views considered

 - have your culture, values, and beliefs respected

 - effective communication

 - have your privacy respected

 - complain if ACC breaches your rights under the Code.